 Picture yourself on the Concert Hall stage, teaching in the music classroom or even in a musical production!
 Whatever it is, you can find it here.

 The first step is to visit during one of our annual audition days.
-This is a great opportunity to tour our facility, meet faculty and students — and to be considered for one of our talent-based music scholarships.
+This is a great opportunity to tour our facility, meet faculty and students — and to be considered for the Distinguished Artist Award or one of our other talent-based music scholarships.
 Auditions are open to all prospective Hope students, on any instrument or voice, regardless of intended major.
 Music scholarship recipients are required to take lessons and participate in music department ensembles.
 A variety of music scholarships range up to $28,000 per year, per student.

 Music Scholarship Auditions

 - Friday, February 16, 2018, 1–5 p.m.

 - Saturday, February 17, 2018, 8 a.m.–5 p.m.